 #1.
 It’s a Growing Field:

-With a rise in the number of adults and children living with autism and other social learning difficulties, Applied Behavior Analysis is growing field with a rising demand for qualified, caring and dedicated professionals that offer autism therapy.
+With a rise in the number of adults and children living with autism and other social learning difficulties, Applied Behavior Analysis is a growing field.
+This is also due to the rising demand for qualified, caring and dedicated professionals that offer adhd treatment and Autism Recreational Therapy for Children.
 In addition, it’s also a field that is steadily expanding to how learning and behavior can impact our daily lives.
 The skill set that you will develop whilst studying at the University of Cincinnati can be used in a broad range of career opportunities within behavior analysis and is not just limited to working with people on the autism spectrum.

 #2.
 Professionals are in High Demand:

 Since the number of individuals living with autism spectrum disorders is on the rise, the demand for good applied behavioral analysists is also increasing.
-According to a recent article from Scientific American, around one in every sixty-eight children alone in the U.S. has some form of autism.
+According to a recent article from Scientific American, around one in every sixty-eight children alone in the U.S. has some form of autism and they may be in need of autism therapy.
 Add this to the adults, and it’s clear to see why the demand for good behavioral analysis professionals is on the rise.

 #3.
 It’s a Hugely Rewarding Field: